-Refer to Section 5 for parking calculation
+Refer to Article IV for parking calculations.

-If there is a proposed change of use in an approved application this will require review from staff to determine if the existing amount of parking meets current standards.
-If it does not meet current standards then a site plan modification is required from the Planning and Zoning Commission
+If there is a proposed change of use in an approved application this will require review and approval of the Town Planner to determine if the existing amount of parking meets current standards.
+If it does not meet current standards then a site plan modification approval is required from the Planning and Zoning Commission